cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

     double rate_;

     /**
      * The toastiness of the toast.
-This can be
+This can be 'light', 'golden', 'dark' or 'burnt'.
      */
     std::string toastiness_;